5. Fruitful functions

 }

 This looks like a recursive function, but it is not.
 Actually, this version of area is calling the other version.
 When you call an overloaded function, C++ knows which version you want by looking at the number and types of the arguments that you provide.
-The number of types of the parameters of a function in C++ is called the function’s signature.
+The name of a function together with the sequence of types of its parameters is called the function’s signature.
 For example, if you write:

 double x = area(3.0);